 DT Philly is a challenging and engaging program that K-12 teachers can use in their classrooms or as an extracurricular activity to help students develop as critical thinkers and creative problem solvers.
-Please review the following information about program logistics and requirements to see if DT Philly is right for you:
+Please review the following information to see if DT Philly is right for you:

 - New teacher training consists of two workshops in August/September; training for returning teachers consists of one workshop.